fyang0507/wavelength/README.md

 Notably, all Substack-related services have implemented IP-level blocking, and current workflows in GitHub Actions are blocked from accessing them.

 ## Future Works
-- Add a logo
 - Add llm generated reason to daily digest
-- Test agent-based solutions like playwright-mcp for easier website access
+- Test agent-based solutions like playwright-mcp for easier website access / crawl4ai may also be another simpler solution
 - Test Gemini's YouTube video understanding feature
 - Add new website trackers for: a16z, Sequoia, Substack, etc.
 - Add rate limiting for each connector